 After watching a police training exercise in which a politician was kidnapped by terrorists after shooting several demonstrators, MP Odonga said the debate in Parliament on Public Order Management Bill should be halted until all lawmakers have been taken through challenges protestors face during demonstrations.

-The Public Order Management Bill has sections that make it a requirement for organisers of a
+The Bill The Public Order Management Bill has sections that make it a requirement for organisers of a

 public meeting to seek police permission.
 But most opposition members insist that the Bill runs contrary to Article 92 of the Constitution which prohibits the enactment of laws intended to reverse court rulings.